Verified by Visa and MasterCard SecureCode FAQ

 Yes.
 The types of card that can be registered depend on the bank that's issued them.
 These can include:

-Visa and MasterCard credit/charge cards, Visa Debit, Visa Electron, Visa Delta, Maestro, Switch, Solo and AMEX.
+Visa and MasterCard credit/charge cards, Visa Debit, Visa Electron, Visa Delta, Maestro, Switch and Solo.

 Note: Please check with your card issuer for more details.
 Some card types can only be used to make one-off payments, they can't be used to make re-occurring monthly payments.
 We'll show you the cards we'll accept for the type of payment you want to make at our checkout.